Marking Entries

 - Generally the white cells are where you need to enter information - team details or marks.

 - Fill in the team names (and captains) in whatever order you mark them.
-The Final Scoreboard sheet in the Extended version can be used to order the teams based on points scored.
+The FinalScoreboard worksheet ranks the teams based on points scored.

 - Mark a team's submission by recording a '1' (one) against each question or Hunt element that they have got correct, going down the team column.
 For an incorrect (or no) answer, leave the cell blank.

 - Keep a tally of discretionary bonus points and specify in the relevant row once you have finished marking a paper.
 You need to define rough guidelines for discretionary bonus points in advance, so that they are not inconsistently or unfairly awarded.
-In 2007, for example, I awarded a bonus point for any interesting or amusing fact, aside, or other piece of intriguing information that did not otherwise earn any points.
-The biggest total of discretionary bonus points awarded to any team was 8, so it did not impact the final results significantly.
+In 2007, for example, Pablo awarded a bonus point for any interesting or amusing fact, aside, or other piece of intriguing information that did not otherwise earn any points.
+The biggest total of discretionary bonus points awarded to any team was 8, so it did not affect the final results significantly.

 - Note that as you mark each team's submission, the totals scored by previously marked entries will update due to the marking system applied.